jaeschrich/Spark/README.md

 ## Update! v0.6
 #Changelog
-* Added Spark.sel (really simple DOM selectio).
+* Added Spark.sel (really simple DOM selection).
 The Tutorial covers the Spark.sel function

 ## What is Spark.js?
 A JavaScript framework that lets you write HTML from JavaScript.